Lillard’s late 3 gives Blazers 108-106 win over Warriors

 Stephen Curry led the Warriors with 35 points.
 His 3-pointer gave Golden State a 101-96 lead with 3:57 remaining.

-After a 3 by Lillard tied it 103-all, Draymond Green’s 3 put the Warriors in front with 1:43 to go.
+Lillard, stifled by the Warriors through the first three quarters, made a 3 that tied it 103-all before Draymond Green’s 3 put Golden State in front with 1:43 to go.

 Lillard made free throws to get Portland within a point, then hit a 29-footer to give the Blazers a 108-106 lead with 13.7 seconds left.
 He took a charge from Green, which prompted an unsuccessful challenge by Golden State, and Portland won its second straight after a four-game losing streak.

+“He hit a huge shot, a deep shot,” Warriors coach Steve Kerr said.
+“That’s what he does.
+That’s the kind of player he is.
+Even on a bad night he can get going at any time, so that’s why you have to stay alert the entire 48 (minutes).”

 The Warriors were without Kelly Oubre Jr. because of a sprained wrist.
-Oubre, who is averaging 15.5 points and 5.9 rebounds per game, was injured in practice Tuesday.
+Oubre, averaging 15.5 points and 5.9 rebounds per game, was injured in practice Tuesday.
 Kent Bazemore made his first start of the season in Oubre’s place.

 All eyes were on the matchup between Lillard and Curry, who are among the NBA’s top scorers.
 Lillard went into the game ranked third in the league with 29.6 points per game, just ahead of Curry at 29.5.
 Washington guard Bradley Beal tops the list with 32.9.